-What are Stat-Increasing Moves in Pokémon?
+What Are Stat-Increasing Moves in Pokémon?

 Players can adopt a variety of tactics in Pokémon battles.
 You can play aggressively with offensive maneuvers, but sometimes it's best to shoot for the long haul by building up your Pokémon's stats.

 Stat moves can affect attack, defense, special attack, special defense, and (more rarely) accuracy and evasion.
 For years, even the best stat moves could only raise two stats (or one two stages), but recent techniques have broken this limitation—which reign supreme?
-These are the ten best stat-raising moves in the Pokémon video games!
+These are the 10 best stat-raising moves in the Pokémon video games!

 Stats: Special Defense (Two Stages)